notactuallypagemcconnell/snootable_snunshine/README.md

 # This is under development and this is basically a placeholder, check in later

 # Snootable Sunshine
-A development workflow for elixir so quick that its light a ray of sunshine directly to the bloodstream.
+A lo-fi development workflow for elixir so quick that its light a ray of sunshine directly to the bloodstream.

 ## Setup